javierjrg/POS-Microservices-RPi4B-GreengrassV2/README.md

 ---

 ## Support Information
-For support, refer to the [Support Information Folder](<placeholder for the link to the Support Information folder>).
+Please look at the [Support Information](SUPPORT.md) for additional support information.

 ---

 ## License Information
-This project is licensed under [License Information](<placeholder for the link to the License Information>).
+This project is licensed under [License Information](LICENSE).

 ---